 This partnership is particularly useful when you manage multiple store locations and have a seemingly endless list of responsibilities, including juggling HVAC maintenance and system replacements.

-- Companies that obtain commercial service contracts receive a dedicated account manager, which is especially a plus if you are overseeing more than one location.
+- Companies with commercial service contracts have a dedicated account manager, which is a big plus if you are overseeing more than one location.
 Your account manager knows the history of your HVAC equipment at each site and can give periodic maintenance updates.

 - When you have a contract, your service provider has a vested interest in making sure your service meets your needs.
 If a doesn’t, you probably won’t renew that contract.